internetofwater/docs.geoconnex.us/docs/contributing/step-1/pygeoapi.md

+---

+title: Setting up an Endpoint
+sidebar_position: 1

+---

 # Using pygeoapi to publish data to Geoconnex

-This repository is a demonstration and explanation for how to use [pygeoapi](https://pygeoapi.io) to publish [landing content for individual features](https://docs.ogc.org/per/20-067.html#landingContent) within geospatial datasets suitable for harvesting by the [geoconnex.us](https://docs.geoconnex.us/principles/genprin.html) system.
+This page is a demonstration and explanation for how to use [pygeoapi](https://pygeoapi.io) to publish [landing content for individual features](https://docs.ogc.org/per/20-067.html#landingContent) within geospatial datasets suitable for harvesting by the [geoconnex.us](https://docs.geoconnex.us/principles/genprin.html) system.
 Geoconnex relies on [JSON-LD](https://json-ld.org/) to output standardized data structures across disparate data sources and providers.

 ## Getting started with pygeoapi and docker